Big Guido

-Michael Iorio (born April 20, 1964) is a retired American professional wrestler best known under the ring name of Big Guido.
+Michael Iorio (born April 20, 1964) is an American former professional wrestler best known under the ring name of Big Guido.
 Iorio wrestled as an enforcer for The Full Blooded Italians in Extreme Championship Wrestling in the late 1990s.
 He was also a part of the team's reunion in World Wrestling Entertainment in 2005 and 2006.
 In addition, he has worked for Puerto Rico's International Wrestling Association and Empire State Wrestling.

 Professional wrestling career

 World Wrestling Federation

 In 1991 and 1992, Iorio made a few appearances for the World Wrestling Federation as a jobber under the ring name Mike Fury.
 He lost to such stars as The British Bulldog, The Warlord, Tito Santana and Bret Hart.

 Full Blooded Italians

 Michael Iorio first joined the Full Blooded Italians in the original ECW at Heatwave 1996, introduced as Little Guido's "little" brother, Big Guido.
 He accompanied the stable members to the ring, and sporadically fought actual matches.